 The Hebrew language is the key to understanding the vast religious, halachic and literary heritage of the Jewish people, and to communicating with Jewish communities in the State of Israel and beyond.
 Hebrew courses at Frisch aim to vastly expand students’ vocabulary and knowledge of grammar, deepening their speaking, reading, writing and understanding skills.
 Frisch’s Hebrew program spans four years of study, and is tracked according to students’ previous knowledge and academic level.
 Beginner tracks start with the building blocks of the language, while the highest tracks delve deeply into complex vocabulary and syntax, morphology, and literature.

-This course exposes students to the Israeli press as a mirror of democracy in the modern state.
-Students read articles from various Israeli newspapers with different perspectives and experience how different segments of society cover events in the country and the world.
+This course will expose students to the Israeli press as a mirror of democracy in the modern state.
+Students will read various articles, geared to their level, from various Israeli newspapers of different perspectives.
+In the process, students will experience how different segments of society cover events in the country and around the world.